pine64/blisp/README.md

 ## Clone repository

-If you have not cloned this repository locally; copy the git repository locally by running
+If you have not cloned this repository locally; clone the git repository locally by running

 ```bash
 git clone --recursive https://github.com/pine64/blisp.git